trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. note:: Only one of the checksums needs to be verified.
-The `PC-BSD® website <http://www.pcbsd.org/download/>`_  lists the SHA256 while the `PC-BSD® CDN <http://iso.cdn.pcbsd.org/>`_ lists both the :file:`.md5` and the :file:`.sha256` checksum files.
+The `PC-BSD® website <http://www.pcbsd.org/download/>`_  lists the *SHA256* while the `PC-BSD® CDN <http://iso.cdn.pcbsd.org/>`_ lists both the :file:`.md5` and the :file:`.sha256` checksum files.
 This section demonstrates how to verify an SHA256 checksum.

-If currently using a Windows system, download and install a utility such as
-`Raymond's MD5 & SHA Checksum Utility <http://download.cnet.com/MD5-SHA-Checksum-Utility/3000-2092_4-10911445.html>`_.
+If using a Windows system, download and install a utility such as `Raymond's MD5 & SHA Checksum Utility <http://download.cnet.com/MD5-SHA-Checksum-Utility/3000-2092_4-10911445.html>`_.
 This utility can be used to simultaneously check the MD5, SHA-1, SHA-256, and SHA-512 checksums of any file.
 Once installed, launch the